stoniemahonie/QPCCP/README.md

 # QPCCP
-Custom screenshots and covers, made for the [Quickplay](https://quickplay.sourceforge.net/) Frontend.
+Custom screenshots and covers and regular covers, made for the [Quickplay](https://quickplay.sourceforge.net/) Frontend.

 Europe/German with pal/usk for multilanguage redump/goodset naming (mostly).